Meier-Stefan/piazza-api/README.md

 There are 3 Models:
-![UML diagram about models](pictures/ModelsUML.svg) The above diagram follows the style of t[he mozilla tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose#designing_the_locallibrary_models) that also uses mongoose.
+![UML diagram about models](pictures/ModelsUML.svg) The above diagram follows the style of [the Mozilla tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose#designing_the_locallibrary_models) that also uses mongoose.
 `Users` can create zero or many `Posts`, `Comments`, `Likes`, and `Dislikes`.
 Each `Post` and each `Comment` have one `User` as author. `Likes` and `Dislikes` are arrays that can have zero or many `Users` listed.
 Each `Post` must have at least one `Topic`, but a `Topic` has zero or many `Posts`.

 #### Post